 Instructions

-- Mix dry ingredients: In a bowl, whisk together the flour, baking soda, and salt.
+- In a separate bowl, whisk flour, baking soda, and salt.
+Gradually add to wet mixture until just combined.

-- Add mix-ins: Fold in the white chocolate chips and chopped macadamia nuts.
+- Fold in vegan white chocolate chips and macadamia nuts.

 Notes

-- Store leftover cookies in an airtight container for up to 5 days.
+- Store cooled cookies in an airtight container with a slice of bread to keep them soft.

 Your email address will not be published.
 Required fields are marked *